vmware-archive/cascade/README.md

 #### Scanf

 The scan system task can be used to read values from stdin.
-However this feature is only useful when cascade is used as a library, as when Cascade is run in a REPL, it dedicates stdin to parsing code.
+However this feature is only useful when Cascade is used as a library, as when Cascade is run in a REPL, it dedicates stdin to parsing code.

 ### Debugging Tasks